near/docs/docs/2.develop/3.development/anatomy/anatomy.md

   </TabItem>
 </Tabs>

 The `nearbindgen` decorator adds methods to the classes, so once instantiated they can be correctly serialized in the contract's state (storage).
 For example, the class decorated in Assemblyscript originally has only two attributes: `account_id` and `amount`.
-However, after being decorated, now the class has two new methods: `encode` and `decode`, which serialize the object into its JSON representation.
+However, after being decorated it gains methods to be serialized into JSON.
 This is helpfull since contracts actually obtain and return values encoded in JSON!.

 :::tip
-In RUST the objects are actually encoded into Borsh before being stored.
+In RUST the objects are actually stored using their Borsh representation.
 That's why the RUST code includes `#[derive(Default, BorshDeserialize, BorshSerialize)]`.
 :::